kubernetes/community/contributors/design-proposals/local-storage-overview.md

 # Related Features
 * Protecting system daemons from abusive IO to primary partition
 * Raw device/block volume support.
 This will benefit both remote and local devices.
 * Do applications need access to performant local storage for ephemeral use cases?
 Ex.
 A pod requesting local SSDs for use as ephemeral scratch space.
     * Typically referred to as “inline PVs” in kube land
 * Support for encrypted secondary partitions in order to make wiping more secure and reduce latency
+* Co-locating PVs and pods across zones.
+Binding PVCs in the scheduler will help with this feature.

 # Recommended Storage best practices
 * Have the primary partition on a reliable storage device